chickenThug/STUNDA/web_app/README.md

 The functionality and purpose of this page is to allow the user to upload term pairs that will then be processed by the automatic flow and manually verified to either be added to the database or rejected.

-The user is shown a instruction for the upload, and also has the option to download an outline csv file where they can add their terms.
+The user is shown a instruction for the upload, and also has the option to download an `outline.csv` file where they can add their terms.

 The user can either:
-1. upload a single term pair
+1. Upload a single term pair
-2. upload a csv file containing multiple term pairs at once
+2. Upload a csv file containing multiple term pairs at once

 A part from these input fields, there is also fields for source and contact information.
 There is also a checkbox that ensures that the user gives the rights for the terms to be publically uploaded in STUNDA.

 Source and rights for upload are mandatory fields for the user to be able to upload the terms.
 It is not valid with a ","-symbol in the source.

-The terms that are uploaded by the user is saved in the file unprocessed.csv on the format "eng_lemma,swe_lemma,src" on the server.
+The terms that are uploaded by the user is saved in the file `unprocessed.csv` on the format "eng_lemma,swe_lemma,src" on the server.

+This file will later on be handled by the automatic flow where the terms will be processed.
+Read more at `../src/README.md`.

 #### Servlet calls
 The searchpage makes fetches to the following servlets: